haniravi/nito/qibord/Readme.md

 ## Software

-The only thing I needed was thw [QMK project](https://qmk.fm/).
+The only thing I needed was the [QMK project](https://qmk.fm/).
 This is an awesome project that helps you build the firmware for your custom keyboards just by dragging and dropping the keys to create the layout via [QMK config](https://config.qmk.fm/) online tool and flashing it onto your board using the [QMK toolbox](https://github.com/qmk/qmk_toolbox).

 ## Notes